-Undergraduate studies last four years and are worth 240 ECTS points/credits.
-At the School of Computing (RAF) there are three study programs:
+Undergraduate studies last four years and are worth 240 ECTS credits.
+At the School of Computing (RAF) there are the following study programs:

 - High school lasting four years,